harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 ### Boolean

 The boolean type has only two possible values: `False` and `True`.
-Unlike in Python, in Harmony booleans are distinct from integers, and in particular $\mathbf{False} < 0$.
+Unlike Python, in Harmony booleans are distinct from integers, and in particular $\mathbf{False} < 0$.
 In statements and expressions where booleans are expected, it is not possible to substitute values of other types.